so, what's rush?

 Of course you can!
 You'll go through the rush process just like everyone else, and being a sophomore won't affect your chance of being tapped.

 Trust us, this is a question we get asked ALL the time on campus and when we tour.
 "The proof of the pudding is in the tasting..." is a quote from Cervantes' Don Quixote.
-As you'll soon see, Yale has a strong tradition of male a cappella, and when Proof was founded, Yalies were still a little skeptical that women could play a similar game (or sing a similar tune, if you will).
+When Proof was founded, male a cappella groups dominated the singing scene, and Yalies were still that female groups could musically compare.
 So, in true Proof fashion, our name was a way of saying, "Give us a listen!"
-People did listen, and they loved it, leading to 40 years of close friendships between strong, talented women who are always in the mood for music.
+People did listen, and they loved it, leading to 45+ years of close friendships between strong, talented singers who are always "in the mood" for music.